 So why put yourself through such a terrible ordeal 😉 ?
 (By the way, contrary to my own experience, many people do actually enjoy their first one-day fast, feeling full of energy and without existential worries.)

-There are two reasons to face your fears with a 36 hour water fast.
+There are two reasons to face your fears and reap the benefits of a 36 hour water fast.
 The first is psychological.
 Precisely by facing your fears and emerging victorious on the morning following the fast, you become a stronger person.
 We all have a built-in survival response.
 By breaking the psychological barrier of no food for a whole day, you’ll find that the next 36-hour fast goes much more smoothly.
 Equally important, it also then becomes much easier to move on to longer water fasts in which you fully unlock the body’s healing metabolism.

 The second reason is physical.
 At the very least, you give your digestive system a break for a day.
 It can rest and recuperate.
-This is hugely important for maintaining health and to prevent aging.
+This is hugely beneficial for maintaining health and to prevent aging.
 Mahatma Gandhi, for instance, used to fast one day every week.
 Following his assassination at the age of 78, the doctors at his autopsy described how Gandhi’s inner organs looked like those of someone half his age.

 Perhaps even more importantly, by fasting for 36 hours you prompt the body to begin unlocking its healing metabolism.
 This can take place only when the body is burning fat for fuel, in a state otherwise known as ketosis.
 In everyday life you normally burn carbohydrates, either directly from digested food or from the glycogen stored in your liver.
 When you stop eating, though, your glycogen stores run out after about 24 hours, and your body must begin switching over to ketosis in order not to run out of energy.
 (This process is described more fully in the article on the 3-day water fast.)
 There are two main reasons that you can heal while in ketosis.
 Firstly, the body stores toxins in fat cells, where they can’t cause damage.
 Only through ketosis can these toxins (continued below)